-There has been plenty of speculation about Love’s unborn child, particularly over who the real father is.
-Sure, it could very well be Joe, but given the series has a knack for shocking twists, viewers are already dreaming up alternatives.
+Before season three dropped, there had been plenty of speculation about Love’s unborn child, particularly over who the real father is.
+Sure, it could very well be Joe, but given the series has a knack for shocking twists, viewers have dreamed up alternatives.

 Some remain suspicious that the father could be Milo, particularly as the contraceptives Love claims to have used with him are not always effective, while a more elaborate theory suggests the baby could be the result of artificial insemination via a sperm donor.